davidfuzju/SMBCustomRelationshipSegue/README.md

 			relationship_{{propertyName}}_{{index}}

-and you should ensure the index continuous
+you should ensure the index is continuous and started with 0

 then it’s OK! followings are screenshot building relationships: